apache/druid/docs/development/extensions-core/kafka-ingestion.md

         }
       }
 ```
 Verify that you've changed the values for all configurations to match your own environment.
-You can use the environment variable config provider syntax in the **Consumer properties** field on the **Connect tab** in the **Load Data** UI in the Druid Console.
+You can use the environment variable config provider syntax in the **Consumer properties** field on the **Connect tab** in the **Load Data** UI in the Druid console.
 When connecting to Kafka, Druid replaces the environment variables with their corresponding values.

 Note: You can provide SSL connections with  [Password Provider](../../operations/password-provider.md) interface to define the `keystore`, `truststore`, and `key`, but this feature is deprecated.